How does standardizing vascular diagnostics improve outcomes?

 The ultimate goal of any merger – reducing costs and improving outcomes – is realized through standardization of processes, increasing efficiencies through the combination of resources.
 Combining the best practices of one vascular lab with the best practices of another benefits patients both medically and financially, improving the overall health of individuals and the community.
-By combining resources, the money saved in one area can be used to improve service in another or additional services that would benefit the community can be added.
+By combining resources, the money saved in one area can be used to improve service in another, or additional services that would benefit the community can be added.

 Having worked with multiple health systems over the past year, the need for standardization and integration of vascular testing is acutely apparent.
-Each hospital system has their own unique challenges to successfully standardizing and integrating their cardiovascular service lines throughout the system.
+Each hospital system has its own unique challenges to successfully standardizing and integrating its cardiovascular service lines throughout the system.
 One group merged seven hospitals in the past 10 years and they have yet to effectively combine their vascular testing, which raised complaints from the physicians utilizing the services.
 Another system has three hospitals in a rural setting, and they would like to standardize their services under one director and expand into their outpatient centers and physician practices.
 Yet another would like to establish a process for integration before they acquire more hospitals and practices because of the difficulty they had in previous experiences.
 They all have one thing in common – the desire to improve the services they deliver to the community.

 An experienced consultant that focused on vascular services can provide insight into how the current service is actually performing by looking at several key components that those directly involved may not see or being willing to see.
-A group specializing in vascular testing, who understands the economies of scale created when a cohesive service is created, may be the most cost-effective way to integrate the service.
+A group specializing in vascular testing, which understands the economies of scale created when a cohesive service is created, may be the most cost-effective way to integrate the service.
 While some systems look at the direct cost related to hiring a consultant, the delay in integration and opportunity costs associated with those delays could ultimately cost thousands or millions of dollars in lost revenue, not to mention the costs associated with inefficient operations.